Toric reduction of singularities for Newton nondegenerate $p$-forms: Introduction

 \no In the same spirit, we are concerned by the reduction of singularities of $p$-forms by the use of only one toric morphism.
-A version of Newton non-degeneracy has been formulated for plane vector fields by Brunella and Miari in \cite{brunella1990topological} to study topological classification problems.
-In \cite{isabel1999singular}, without assuming any Newton non-degeneracy condition, the authors describe the class of singular plane foliations which can be reduced to case $(b)$ in Seidenberg's theorem by a single toric morphism defined via their Newton polyhedron.
-In \cite{esterov2005indices}, Esterov defines the Newton polyhedron of a germ of $1$-form in $(\ccc^n,0)$ and introduces $\ccc$-genericity, a variant of the NND condition, together with toric resolution techniques in order to establish a formula for the index of a $1$-form on a complete intersection singularity.
+A version of Newton nondegeneracy has been formulated for plane vector fields by Brunella and Miari in \cite{brunella1990topological} to study topological classification problems.
+In \cite{isabel1999singular}, without assuming any Newton nondegeneracy condition, the authors characterize germs of foliations on $(\ccc^2,0)$ whose singularities become reduced after applying a toric morphism defined via their Newton polyhedron.
+In \cite{esterov2005indices}, Esterov defines the Newton polyhedron of a germ of $1$-form in $(\ccc^n,0)$ and introduces $\ccc$-genericity, a variant of the NND condition, together with toric resolution techniques to establish a formula for the index of a $1$-form on a complete intersection singularity.
 In dimension three, topological classification results for vector fields were proven in \cite{alonso2015infinitesimal}, assuming a different NND condition.

-\no More recently, Molina-Samper introduced a definition of NND codimension 1 foliations using Newton polyhedra systems (see \cite{molina2019combinatorial}, \cite{molina2020newton} and \cite{molina2022global}) and gave a characterization of such foliations in terms of the existence of a logarithmic reduction of singularities of combinatorial nature: in particular, it is a sequence of blowing-ups with smooth centers of the ambient space.
+\no More recently, Molina-Samper introduced a definition of NND codimension 1 foliations using Newton polyhedra systems (see \cite{molina2019combinatorial}, \cite{molina2020newton} and \cite{molina2022global}) and gave a characterization of such foliations in terms of the existence of a logarithmic reduction of singularities of combinatorial nature: in particular, it is a sequence of blowing ups with smooth centers of the ambient space.

-\no We would want to continue to explore the previous point of view for NND foliations, initiated by Brunella and Miari in \cite{brunella1990topological}, where we define explicitly a toric reduction of singularities through the dual fan associated to a Newton polyhedron.
-We want to have sufficient conditions for the existence of a proper birational toric morphism making a form log-smooth: this is where the NND property comes into play in \cref{Reduction theorem} below.
+\no Building upon this work, we would want to contribute to the study of NND holomorphic $p$-forms with the approach relying on toric geometry.
+This point of view was initiated by Brunella and Miari in \cite{brunella1990topological} for plane vector fields.
+Given a NND $p$-form, we will define explicitly a toric reduction of singularities through the dual fan associated to its Newton polyhedron.